Spark-AR-Community/Spark-AR-Scripting-Reference/custom-instructions.md

 # Custom Instructions

-Updates are made to [hongweitang/sparkar-custom-instructions](https://github.com/hongweitang/sparkar-custom-instructions/blob/master/customInstructions.md) and pushed to the list here.

 Here is list of all available custom instructions in Spark AR capabilities menu:

 * This effect uses flashing images, Token: `effect_uses_flashing_images`